modery/PowerDocu/README.md

 2. PNG and SVG renditions of the high-level and details diagrams

-> **_NOTE:_** FlowDocumenter is currently in a very early development stage.
+> **_NOTE:_** FlowDocumenter is currently in a **very early development stage**!
 It offers basic functionality, but has a lot of room for improvement.
 If you find any bugs or other issues, please log an **[Issue](https://github.com/modery/PowerDocu/issues)** in this GitHub project.
 For any improvement recommendations and suggestions, please open a **[Discussion](https://github.com/modery/PowerDocu/discussions)**.
 Most importantly, if you want to contribute to this project's code, please fork this repository and submit appropriate Pull Requests. **Any kind of contribution is more than welcome!**

 ## How to use FlowDocumenter